intdavidd/Line-following-code/README.md

 Acknowledgments:

-Special thanks to Shiela Rodriguez and robot Research Lab for guidance andsupport throughout the project.
+Special thanks to Shiela Rodriguez and robot Research Lab for guidance and support throughout the project.